CUBRID/cubrid-manual/en/sql/tuning.rst

              4805  'Child- 4805'                   5            5             90  'Parent- 49'
              4905  'Child- 4905'                   5            5            100  'Parent- 50'

-The following is an example with a condition on the *filter* column of the *parent* table.
+The following is an example with a condition on the *filter* column of the *parent_tbl* table.

 .. code-block:: sql